|

 Breast Pain Diagnosis

-While breast discomfort during menopause is not usually cause for alarm, it is never a bad idea to speak with a doctor about this symptom.
-Though breast pain is rarely indicant of cancer, speaking with a doctor to rule out breast cancer can greatly help to allay these worries and help a woman determine the best way to manage breast tenderness.
+While breast discomfort during menopause is not usually cause for alarm, it is never a bad idea to consult a doctor about this symptom.
+Though breast pain is rarely indicative of cancer, speaking with a doctor to rule out breast cancer can greatly help allay these worries and help a woman determine the best way to manage breast tenderness.

-Click here to learn more about breast pain diagnosis or continue reading to learn more about the different breast pain treatments there are.
+Click here to learn more about breast pain diagnosis, or continue reading to learn more about the different breast pain treatments available.

 Breast Pain Treatments

-Fortunately, a number of self-care measures and natural treatments can help to relieve breast pain during menopause with little or no side effect risks.
-Self care can include avoiding dietary and lifestyle triggers, getting regular exercise, massage, and relaxation techniques.
+Fortunately, a number of self-care measures and natural treatments can help to relieve breast pain during menopause with little or no risk of side effects.
+Self-care can include regular exercise, massage, relaxation techniques, and avoidance of dietary and lifestyle triggers.

 Experts recommend exploring medical options only after these other methods have failed to provide relief, because these are often more invasive and carry greater risks.

-Click the following link to learn specific treatments for breast pain, which begin with lifestyle changes, move onto alternative medicines, and finally, if those options don´t seem to help, drugs and surgery.
-The most affective treatments for breast pain typically combine lifestyle changes and alternative medicines.
+Click on the following link to learn specific treatments for breast pain, which begin with lifestyle changes, move onto alternative medicines, and finally, if those options don't seem to help, prescription medications.
+The most effective treatments for breast pain typically combine lifestyle changes and alternative medicines.